LilithTundrus/e621-API-Docs/docs/Dmail.md

 ### Create

-Create a new dmail and send it immediatelys
+Create a new dmail and send it immediately

 Base URL is `https://e621.net/dmail/create.json`